aaronjohnston4/Foodbites-Frontend/README.md

 # PROJECT 3 **React Frontend**
 # FOODBITES

-## **Overview**
 ## Description

-Rerverse engineered a site similar to Budgetbytes.
+Reverse engineered a site similar to Budgetbytes.
 This is a good food friendly blog, made for the average foodie to not only gain more knowledge, but share their knowledge as well.
 The usere is able to post (create),  read, edit (update), and delete recipes.

 # Screen shots